scadder2021/satellite_cybersec/README.md

 - Compile each file using: gcc -lpthread "file" -o "output file name" (compile the Flight_software code on a Raspberry Pi and then transfer it to the PetaLinux instance).
 - Run the RT_Simulator code on each Raspberry Pi to initialize the 1553 library and begin listening for data on the defined ports.
 - Run the compiled flight software on the PetaLinux to begin sending spacecraft commands and receiving responses.

+# Testbed Setup

+As shown in the block diagram above, the testbed is comprised of multiple Raspberry Pis simulating spacecraft subsystems (or "remote terminals" as per 1553) connected via Ethernet to a Xilinx Zynq ZC706 FPGA.
+The FPGA has an ARM processor running PetaLinux, a shared memory block, and a MicroBlaze processor (which will eventually run the security monitor).

+Information on replicating the FPGA design can be found on the previous team's wiki here: https://github.com/blue33p/Spacecraft-Cybersecurity-Testbed-Setup-FPGA-Xilinx-ZC706/wiki/Create-a-Testbed-using-Xilinx-ZC706

 # Attack Code